 International students: you’re not done.
 Students who are not citizens or permanent residents of the United States will need to complete a certificate of finances and also send colleges copies of your passport and student visa.
 Many colleges require these documents before they can make their admission decision, while others will need them before you graduate from Northwood.
 More on what international students need to do.

 Say thank you.
 Then say it again.
 A group of people played an important role in your application, including the teachers who wrote recommendations, your counselor who advised you and your family through the application process and the support staff who assembled and mailed hundreds of application packets for you and your classmates.
 Maybe an English teacher helped you turn your essay into a work of art.
 Say “thank you.”
 Write them a thank you note.
 A heartfelt email is okay, I guess, but nothing beats a hand-written note.
 If you’re a Northwood student, the school store sells note cards that make perfect thank-you notes.

 Update coaches.
 If you hope to compete in intercollegiate athletics, be sure to email the coaches.
 Let them know that you have applied, update them on your season, and ask them where they think you fit in their recruiting plans for next year.

 Keep your foot on the gas in the classroom.
 Don’t let senioritis set in – at least not yet.
-Your third quarter and second semester grades do matter and every college that accepts you will tell you this: your acceptance is contingent upon maintaining your grades through graduation.
+Your second and third trimester grades do matter and every college that accepts you will tell you this: your acceptance is contingent upon maintaining your grades through graduation.